nest/nest-docker/README.md

     docker run -it --rm -e LOCAL_USER_ID=`id -u $USER` --name my_app \
                -v $(pwd):/opt/data  \
                -p 8080:8080 nestsim/nest:latest notebook

+### On Windows

+    docker run -it --rm -v %cd%:/opt/data -p 8080:8080 nestsim/nest:<version> <args>

+In Powershell, '%cd%' might not work for the current directory.
+Then you should explicitly specify a folder with existing write permissions.

-This will download the docker image with the preinstalled NEST master form docker hub and start it.
+In any case, this will download the docker image with the pre-installed NEST master form docker hub and start it.
 After booting an URL is presented.
-Click on it.
+Click on it or copy it to your browser.
 Voilá jupyter notebook starts from the docker image.

 You can update the image with: